nginx-clojure/nginx-clojure.github.io/Configuration.md

 	* :smiley:It's Java Socket API Compatible and work well with largely existing java library such as apache http client, mysql jdbc drivers etc.
 	* :smiley:It's non-blocking, cheap, fast and let one java main thread be able to handle thousands of connections.
 	* :smiley:Your old code **_need not be changed_** and those plain and old java socket based code such as Apache Http Client, MySQL mysql jdbc drivers etc. will be on the fly with epoll/kqueue on Linux/BSD!
-	* :worried:You must do some steps to get the right class waving configuration file and set it in the nginx conf file.
+	* :worried:If you use JDK version < 19 you must do some steps to get the right class waving configuration file and set it in the nginx conf file.
 1. Asynchronous Client Socket/Channel
 	* :smiley:It's the fastest among those three choice and you can controll it finely.
 	* :smiley:It can work with default mode or Coroutine based Socket enabled mode but can't work with Thread Pool mode.